va-net/vanet-tutorials/README.md

 We welcome contributions to these tutorials on our [GitHub Repo](https://github.com/va-net/tutorials).
 Feel free to fork, make changes, then open a Pull Request.
 Please note the following formatting practises.
 * All UI Links should be `**bolded**`
 * All URLs must be placed in `<angle brakets>` or as full Markdown links such as `[https://example.com](https://example.com)`
-* All images should be uploaded to <https://imgbb.com>, not placed in the repository.
+* All images should be uploaded to <https://imgbb.com> or similar, not placed in the repository.
+* Please note tables are not supported for now

-Also note that tutorials are pulled directly from GitHub, but must be linked by a VANet admin.
+Also note that tutorials are pulled directly from GitHub, but must be linked by a VANet Admin.
 Edits will take effect immediately, but for new tutorials please allow for some time for them to be added.